Rainy season unleashes with fury, beauty in US Southwest

 “That traumatized a lot of us here in the Southwest, really worried if the monsoon was broken,” said Mike Crimmins, a climatologist at the University of Arizona.
 “And then here 2021 monsoon comes along, and it’s almost like we’re trying to make up for the last two seasons.”

-Tucson, in southern Arizona, marked its wettest July on record and its 16th wettest in August.
-The Phoenix airport is above average for the season by about an inch (2.5 centimeters) but is far from hitting the monsoon record for rainfall, the National Weather Service said.
+Tucson, in southern Arizona, marked its wettest July on record and was sitting at No. 3 on Thursday for record rainfall during a monsoon.
+The Phoenix airport is above average for the season but far from hitting the city’s record, the National Weather Service said.
 Some higher-elevation cities in metropolitan Phoenix fared better.

-Payson has logged nearly a foot (30 centimeters) of rain so far — about 5 inches (12 centimeters) above normal.
+Payson has logged nearly 13 inches (33 centimeters) of rain so far — about 6 inches (15 centimeters) above normal.
 An area south of Flagstaff had hail that measured 2.5 inches (6.4 centimeters) in diameter, according to the weather service.

 “That’s usually something you see in the news across the Midwest in tornado season,” said meteorologist Cindy Kobolb in Flagstaff.
 “Forecasters that have been here for decades can’t even say the last time they’ve seen hailstones that big in the state.”

-Some locations like Window Rock, on the Navajo Nation, and Albuquerque, New Mexico, were just behind normal precipitation for the season and others well behind because of the hit-and-miss nature of the monsoon.
+Some locations like Window Rock, on the Navajo Nation, and Farmington, New Mexico, were just behind normal so far for the season.
+The Hopi Tribe recently ordered livestock reductions on the reservation in northeastern Arizona that’s in severe to extreme drought.

+Hopi Vice Chairman Clark Tenakhongva said it was difficult to sign off on the July 20 executive order because he’s also a rancher who has reduced his herd, and hauled water and supplemental feed for his cattle.
+But, he said, “there’s no nutritious foods out there, there’s no water.

+“Hopi are stewards of the land, and that’s the covenant we made with the creator,” he said.

+Roswell, in southeastern New Mexico, has received nearly double its normal rainfall, while Albuquerque to the northwest was lagging.
+Rainfall can fluctuate wildly even within cities because of the hit-and-miss nature of the monsoon.

-The remnants of Tropical Storm Nora pushed moisture into the region this week.
+The remnants of Tropical Storm Nora pushed moisture into the region this week, boosting rainfall totals.
 With each storm, officials warn of potential flooding dangers.
-At least 10 people have died in Arizona since the monsoon started this year, and at least four in New Mexico in flooding events.
+At least 10 people have died in Arizona in flooding events since the monsoon started this year, and at least five in New Mexico.

 Despite the abundant rainfall, the region is still trending toward hotter, drier weather because of climate change.
 All of Arizona is in some level of drought and most of New Mexico, according to the U.S. Drought Monitor.